Learning Outcomes

 However, if a police officer has reasonable grounds for believing that a defendant has breached, or is likely to breach, any bail condition, they have the power to arrest the defendant without a warrant (s 7(3) BA 1976).

-Following arrest, the defendant must be brought before a magistrates’ court as soon as practicable (usually within 24 hours).
-The court will then consider the alleged breach.
+Following arrest, the defendant must be brought before a magistrates’ court as soon as practicable and within 24 hours of arrest.
+If not brought within 24 hours, they must be released.
+The magistrates will adopt a two-stage approach:

 Revision Tip